 So what are you waiting for, summer is the only time you’ll have to explore Rhonda Lake!

-You’re welcome to bring your dog hiking with you at Big White provided that you keep them on a leash.
+You’re welcome to bring your dog hiking with you at Big White as long as you keep them on a leash.
 There are lots of streams your furry friend can drink from, but by the middle of August they start to dry up so you’ll want to ensure you pack water for them (this doggie water bowl is great!).
 You can also bring your dog on the chairlift — our little Jack Russel used to love it!

 The mountains and hiking trails at Big White are full of wildlife.
 Stay on the lookout for the animals and always give them plenty of room.
 Remember that you’re in their home!
 And never, ever feed the animals.
 They’re perfectly capable of fending for themselves and the saying “a fed bear is a dead bear” goes for many other animals as well.
 We don’t want the wildlife to become dependent on human food and to start wandering into the Village.

 Deer are common on the slopes.
 Moose, fox, and even lynx have also been seen on the mountains around Big White, although they tend to hide more than deer.
 Marmots, on the other hand, are usually pretty easy to spot in the Village.

 And as berries begin to adorn the slopes, bears begin to wander the mountainside as well.
 Always practice your bear safety while you’re out hiking so that you don’t run into trouble.

 Big White is one of the highest points in the Okanagan Highland Mountain Range.
 This means that the weather can change very quickly and can bring in strong winds, rain, or even snow.
 If you decide to hike the Rhonda Lake Trail, come prepared for everything.

 What exactly does that mean?
 Lots of layers and the ten essentials!